Vaitesswar/Machine_Learning_for_Thermoelectric_Materials/README.md

 The different machine learning models and inverse design algorithmic model can be found under "Models" folder.

 ## Training & Testing ##
-Run the respective machine learning .py files to train and test the models.
+Run the respective machine learning .py files to train and test the models in Jupyter Notebook using "Restart & Run All" command.
 Ensure that the paths to the respective external files are set correctly.

 ## References ##
 Crystal graph convolutional neural networks.
 Available at: https://github.com/txie-93/cgcnn.